 From 1828 and 1867 Fort Union Trading Post was an active trading post with over 25,000 buffalo robes and furs for trade goods and over $100K in merchandise traded at the fort yearly.
 The fort was the most important fur trade post in the upper Missouri River area.

 The fort was established by the American Fur Company to specifically acquire furs from Northern Plain tribe, especially the Assiniboine tribe.
 Seven Northern Plains Indian tribes traded buffalo robes, and beaver pelts at the fort for goods from around the world including guns, cloth, blankets, beads, and other necessities.

 The fort stayed in business until 1867 which made it the longest running American fur trading center along the upper Missouri River.
 At the height of trading, the fort would have had as many as 200 workers.
 The fort is located near the confluence of the Missouri and Yellowstone River making it the perfect area for trading.

 When the trading boom ended the fort was dismantled and the materials were used to expand nearby Fort Buford, which was a U.S. Army post active in the Indian wars.

-The Trade House is located in the forts main gate and is a reconstruction trade house that details what the fort was like in the 1850’s.
-You can see Park Rangers dressed as fur traders from the 1850’s.
+The Trade House is located in the forts main gate and is a reconstruction trade house that details what the fort was like in the 1850s.
+You can see National Park Service Park Rangers dressed as fur traders from the 1850s.
 They present interpretive programs during the day detailing life and fur exchanges at the fort.